bibanon/bibanon/Home.md

-The **Bibliotheca Anonoma** is a research task force collecting, documenting, and safeguarding *Internet Folklife*.
+The **Bibliotheca Anonoma** is a research task force archiving, documenting, and safeguarding *Internet Folklife*.

 ---